Memorial for the Victims of Nazi Military Justice: Opening

 Several hundred invited guests as well as numerous interested parties gathered on 24 October 2014 at the Ballhausplatz for the opening ceremony.
 The central speeches were held by David Ellensohn, Club Chairman of the Greens in Vienna, the deserter (and initiator of the law and monument) Richard Wadani, the writer Kathrin Röggla and Minister of Culture Josef Ostermayer (SPÖ), before Federal President Heinz Fischer opened the event:

 David Ellensohn stressed, "Desertion is always an act of peace."
 Michael Häupl stated that deserters had finally asserted themselves as "part of the anti-fascist resistance".
 Political scientist, Walter Manoschek summarized in his speech that "It took almost 70 years".
 "A shadow remains, only few affected persons can still experience this comprehensive rehabilitation today”.
 Before, in between and afterwards there were artistic elements - a dance performance by Mikael Marklund, excerpts from Friedrich Cerha's Spiegel VI (from the tape) as well as the song "Sag Nein!", an excerpt from the "Ode to the Deserter" by Frederic Rzewski after texts by Wolfgang Borchert and Kurt Tucholsky.
 The choir Gegenstimmen sang.

-During the inauguration of the monument other Wehrmacht deserters were present as guests of honour, among them Friedrich Cerha, Josef Stachl and Paul Vodicka, Minister of Defence and Sports Gerald Klug and numerous representatives of the armed forces in uniform, two members of the Viennese provincial government, Michael Häupl and Andreas Mailath-Pokorny, as well as numerous prominent representatives of Austrian civil society, including the Holocaust survivor Rudolf Gelbard, the former chairman of the Green Party and later Federal President Alexander Van der Bellen, and human rights activists Bruno Aigner, Nikolaus Kunrath and Christian Michelides.